James IV of Majorca: Imprisonment and marriage

 His father was killed at the Battle of Llucmajor in 1349 while attempting to recapture his kingdom, and James IV was taken prisoner by his uncle, Peter IV of Aragon.
 Now pretender to the Kingdom of Majorca and the Principality of Achaea, James was kept in an iron cage in Barcelona until 1362.
 He then contrived to escape and take refuge with Joanna I of Naples, who had aided his father's last attempt on Majorca.

 Joanna was then childless, and in need of an heir: she married James on September 26, 1363, at Castel Nuovo.
 Perhaps to avoid the civil strife of Joanna's first two marriages, James was carefully excluded from government of his wife's realm by the marriage contract.
-The marriage proved unsuccessful; however, in January 1365 Joanna was found to be pregnant with James IV's child, but unfortunately in June she had a miscarriage, as was noted in a letter of condolence sent to her by Pope Urban V dated 19 July 1365.
+The marriage proved unsuccessful; however, in January 1365 Joanna was found to be pregnant with James IV's child, but in June she had a miscarriage, as noted in a letter of condolence sent to her by Pope Urban V dated 19 July 1365.
 They never conceived again.